-NOTE: It is likely that the annotation of sign names has not been fully consistent with these guidelines in the current release.
+NOTE: We acknowledge that specification of first and/or last names is not consistent in these guidelines.
+Additionally, it is likely that other aspects of annotation of sign names has not been fully consistent with these guidelines in the current release.
 For future releases we will aim to make these more consistent.

 - Signs name are entered with the prefix SN: followed by the proper name.
 The sign name for a person called Peter would be written as follows: SN:PETER, unless the sign name is identical in form to a lexical sign (see below). - If the sign name is identical in form to a lexical sign, the ID gloss for the relevant sign may be identified after the name in brackets: e.g., SN:MISS-JENKINS(HAIR-BUN), SN:WEMBLEY(STADIUM) or SN:OSAMA-BIN-LADEN(BEARD). - If the sign name uses a lexical sign that is in BSL SignBank but the annotator is unable to determine the name of the referent in this instance then the gloss UNKNOWN is used (e.g., SN:UNKNOWN(WOLF)). - If the sign name is based on fingerspelling, the form is entered in brackets after the name and follows the conventions for fingerspelling as outlined below: e.g., SN:PETER(FS:PETER(PR)), (SN:PETER(FS:P-PETER), or SN:ALEX-FERGUSON(FS:A-ALEX^FS:F-FERGUSON)). - If the sign name represents a sequence of both fingerspelling and a lexical sign, the whole sequence is entered as one sign name.
 The fingerspelled element and lexical element are included in brackets separated by a caret (e.g., SN:JOHN-KING(FS:J-JOHN^KING)). - It can be difficult to determine when a fingerspelled sequence is in fact a sign name.
 Generally, we assume that fingerspelled sequences that use the initial letter of the name or fingerspelled sequences that are reduced so that they appear like lexical signs are sign names that have some degree of conventionalisation.
-Therefore, fully fingerspelled sequences (e.g., FS:BARRY where each letter is articulated clearly) are typically entered as fingerspelled sequences and not sign names (i.e., they do not have the prefix SN attached to them).

-- Sign names are often for people but may be for e.g. places, organisations, etc. Some signs names however have been judged to be institutionalised and consistently used (some more than others) across the British Deaf community and thus are included in BSL SignBank as lexical signs (e.g., LONDON, BRISTOL, SEE-HEAR, DEAFINTELY-THEATRE). - If the annotator cannot determine what the signed sequence represents, the glosses INDECIPHERABLE or unknown may be used (e.g., SN:INDECIPHERABLE(FS:INDECIPHERABLE(H)), SN:UNKNOWN(UNKNOWN)).
+Therefore, fully fingerspelled sequences (e.g., FS:BARRY where each letter is articulated clearly) are typically entered as fingerspelled sequences and not sign names (i.e., they do not have the prefix SN attached to them). - Sign names are often for people but may be for e.g. places, organisations, etc. Some signs names however have been judged to be institutionalised and consistently used (some more than others) across the British Deaf community and thus are included in BSL SignBank as lexical signs (e.g., LONDON, BRISTOL, SEE-HEAR, DEAFINTELY-THEATRE). - If the annotator cannot determine what the signed sequence represents, the glosses INDECIPHERABLE or unknown may be used (e.g., SN:INDECIPHERABLE(FS:INDECIPHERABLE(H)), SN:UNKNOWN(UNKNOWN)).